 3. Stop wearing the weight of other people’s expectations and judgements.

-One of the most astounding realizations I made in the first three months of Project 333, dressing with 33 items or less, is that no one cared what I was wearing.
+Society wants to tell us what to wear (inside and out) whether we are teenagers, middle aged or older women and I finally reject all of it.
+One of the most astounding realizations I made in the first three months of Project 333, the minimalist fashion challenge that invites you to dress with 33 items or less, is that no one cared what I was wearing.
 No one even noticed!
-Why was I trying to please anyone with my clothing choices?
-Why was I trying to please anyone with my life choices?
+Once I figured that out, I wondered why was I trying to please anyone with my clothing choices or my life choices.

 Giving myself permission to let go of my need to meet other people’s expectations or to feel any kind of way based on judgements (good or bad) helps me to trust myself and allows me to love my life regardless of outside feedback.
 I’m not good or bad or right or wrong because of what anyone else thinks.
 I can’t control what they think and I’m not going to change myself trying.

-It’s a relief to know that I can love you and not care what you think about me at the same time.
+It’s a relief to know that I can love someone and not care what they think about me at the same time.

 When you stop wearing the weight of other people’s expectations and judgements, you’ll be light.